dwmcrobb/dwmwhat/README.md

 ```
 ### Usage
 Typical usage for a library is to just add a single instance
-of a `Dwm::Pkg::Info` in a header file you expect to be included
+of a `Dwm::What::Info` in a header file you expect to be included
 by users of your library.
 It can be deep in a nested namespace,
 and of course shouldn't be in the top level global namespace.
 For example, for version 1.0.0 of a library package "MyPackageName":